Roof Repair Crystal Valley GA

 Repair May Make Sense When

-- The leak is isolated to one boot, vent, valley, flashing joint, or small shingle area
+- The leak is isolated to one boot, vent, flashing joint, valley, roof edge, or small shingle area

 - Nearby shingles are still flexible enough to lift and reseal without breaking